 Since our launch in 1963

 appeals launched for major disasters overseas

-raised, saving millions of lives and rebuilding communities
+raised, saving countless lives and rebuilding communities